jennytrini/jennytrini.github.io/_pages/books.md

 _____
 ### An Epidemic of Uncertainty: Navigating HIV and Young Adulthood in Malawi

 Set in Balaka, Malawi, the book asks how young adults in this town negotiate relationships, sex, and childbearing with a severe AIDS epidemic swirling around them.
-The book covers marriage, fertility, HIV, and mortality and will be published in 2022.
-Data for this project come from a the Tsogolo La Thanzi study, fielded between 2009 and 2019.
+The book covers marriage, fertility, HIV, and mortality and will be published in 2023 by The University of Chicago Press.
+Data for this project come from a the [Tsogolo La Thanzi] (https://tsogololathanzi.uchicago.edu/) study, fielded between 2009 and 2019.
 Beyond the specific case of HIV, An Epidemic of Uncertainty advances a new model for studying social life by emphasizing something that social scientists routinely omit from our theories, models, and measures – what people know they don’t know.
 The book offers readers: 1) an argument about uncertainty as a driving force in human behavior, 2) a focus on the life-or-death consequences of uncertainty with respect to HIV and AIDS in contemporary sub-Saharan Africa, and 3) unflinching portrayal of the research enterprise itself, based on a decade-long landmark study of young adulthood in Balaka.

 ## Table of Contents:
 1. Introduction